charlie4fun/gfk.github.io/documentation/releasing/index.md

 Use [new-project](https://github.com/gfkse/new-project) as a boilerplate for the files required for your project.
 These files are needed to correctly communicate ownership and guidelines for the project:

-1. Create a meaningful `README.md` file, this is your most important piece of documentation
+1. Create a meaningful `README.md` file, this is your most important piece of documentation.
-2. Include a `MAINTAINERS.md` file with contact information
+2. Include a `MAINTAINERS.md` file with contact information.
-3. Include a `CONTRIBUTION.md` file with guidelines on how to contribute
+3. Include a `CONTRIBUTION.md` file with guidelines on how to contribute.
-4. Include a `SECURITY.md` file
+4. Include a `SECURITY.md` file.
-5. Add a `LICENSE.md` file, license must a license with the copyright set to GfK SE
+5. Add a `LICENSE.md` file, license must a license with the copyright set to GfK SE.
-6. Ensure you only use license-compatible code/dependencies (see [licensing](../../resources/licensing))
+6. Ensure you only use license-compatible code/dependencies (see [licensing](../../resources/licensing)).

-The open source team can help you setting this up during a initial review.
+The Open Source CoP can help you setting this up during a initial review.

 #### Use proper procedure for collaboration

 When the project has been released as a public project on Github the following workflows are expected of you:

 1. Semantically version project artifacts.
 You MUST tag all versions in GitHub with the exact version name: e.g., 0.1.0.
-2. Sign-off every commit, as per the [DCO](https://developercertificate.org/) - PGP signing is not required
+2. Sign-off every commit, as per the [DCO](https://developercertificate.org/) - PGP signing is not required.
-3. Ensure that no credentials, private identifiers or personal data is at any time present in your repository
+3. Ensure that no credentials, private identifiers, GfK internal links or personal data is at any time present in your repository.
 4. Enforce code-reviews with at least 2 sets of GfK eyes on all code to minimize the risk of implanted security backdoors and vulnerable code.
-5. Ensure there is an active team of maintainers of at least 2 GfK employees taking ownership of the project
+5. Ensure there is an active team of maintainers of at least 2 GfK employees taking ownership of the project.

 ### Community best practices

 Besides the rules of play, there is also a set of best practices which we highly recommend you implement.

-1. Have a code of conduct and enforce it to create a safe environment for collaboration
+1. Have a code of conduct and enforce it to create a safe environment for collaboration.
-2. Set clear expectations for responses - let users know if your time is limited
+2. Set clear expectations for responses - let users know if your time is limited.
-3. Ask for help and be open to what kind of contributions would help your project
+3. Ask for help and be open to what kind of contributions would help your project.
-4. Be mindful of your documentation
+4. Be mindful of your documentation.

 [opensource.guide](https://opensource.guide/building-community/) has plenty more resources and recommendations for maintainers.